learnfun/Linux/README.md

 # Linux
 Programming on Linux System

-Just some test code !
+This is just some test code !